chnyda/taikungoclient/client/docs/GetCatalogAppValueAutocompleteCommand.md

 HasCatalogAppId returns a boolean if a field has been set.

-### SetCatalogAppIdNil

-`func (o *GetCatalogAppValueAutocompleteCommand) SetCatalogAppIdNil(b bool)`

- SetCatalogAppIdNil sets the value for CatalogAppId to be an explicit nil

-### UnsetCatalogAppId
-`func (o *GetCatalogAppValueAutocompleteCommand) UnsetCatalogAppId()`

-UnsetCatalogAppId ensures that no value is present for CatalogAppId, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)